straube/multiple-domain/README.md

 **Can I get the language associated with the current domain?**

 Yes.
-You can use the `MULTPLE_DOMAIN_DOMAIN_LANG` constant to get the language associated with the current domain.
+You can use the `MULTIPLE_DOMAIN_DOMAIN_LANG` constant to get the language associated with the current domain.
 Keep in mind the value in this constant doesn't necessarily reflect the actual user language or locale.
 This is just the language set in the plugin config.
 Also notice the language may be `null`.